nedraki/Enron-Email/README.md

-# Exploration of Enron-Emails dataset:
+# Exploration of Enron-Emails dataset

 *Natural Language Proccessing for email tex